Best Rewards Card: The Starwood Preferred Guest Credit Card from American Express

 The Downsides of the Starwood Card

 For all my enthusiasm, I still realize that no credit card is perfect.
 For starters, those who carry a balance should not be trying to earn rewards with any card, let alone this card that does not offer competitive interest rates.
 When you don’t pay your balance in full, you will accrue interest at 15.24% - 19.24% variable.
 Additionally, American Express cards are not accepted everywhere, so I always carry a Visa or MasterCard as well.
 Despite using this card to earn award travel to other countries, I never use it outside the United States.
 That is because all charges processed outside of the United States will incur American Express’s onerous Foreign Transaction Fee of 2.7%.
 There is also an annual fee of $65, which is waived the first year.
 Finally, this card is a terrible way to earn United Airlines miles.
-Due to United’s close relationship with Chase, though which it offers its own co-branded cards, Starwood and American Express are only able to offer a single MileagePlus mile for every two Starpoints redeemed.
+Due to United’s close relationship with Chase, through which it offers its own co-branded cards, Starwood and American Express are only able to offer a single MileagePlus mile for every two Starpoints redeemed.

 My Favorite Travel Rewards Credit Card